stefanozorzi/stefanozorzi.github.io/_posts/2017-09-29-the-serendipity-of-creation.md

 Even more important - at least for creative endeavours - is the belief in the power of getting started.
 Talking about this, Pablo Picasso once said:

-_“To know what you are going to draw, you have to begin drawing.”
+> “To know what you are going to draw, you have to begin drawing.”

 From art to science, passing through the philosophy of science, we find an alternative way of saying the same.
 This one is from Paul Feyerabend in “Against Method”:

-_"Creation of a thing, and creation plus full understanding of a correct idea of the thing, are very often part of one and the same indivisible process and cannot be separated without bringing the process to a stop.”_
+> _”Creation of a thing, and creation plus full understanding of a correct idea of the thing, are very often part of one and the same indivisible process and cannot be separated without bringing the process to a stop.”_

 Most ideas acquire their final shape while we are working on them.
 Nothing is created pure in our mind and then executed.
 Only through that process - the “creation of a thing” - we can discover what we are actually working on.

 For Rem Koolhaas and the architects and designers at Office for Metropolitan Architecture, this is the difference between “projects” and “trajectories”:

-“_A project is an enterprise that is carefully planned to achieve a particular aim.
-A trajectory instead includes the explorations, discoveries, numerous detours and unexpected surprises that occur while creating something._”
+> _”A project is an enterprise that is carefully planned to achieve a particular aim.
+A trajectory instead includes the explorations, discoveries, numerous detours and unexpected surprises that occur while creating something”._

 Paul Graham means something similar when he says that _“writing doesn’t just communicate ideas, it generates them.” _